 PrEP is perhaps one of the more innovative ways to prevent HIV available for use by people who are HIV-negative.
-It stands for pre-exposure prophylaxis and involves regular use of easily tolerated, modern anti-HIV medicine that provides cellular level protection from the virus.
-As well as being highly effective, it’s also easy to access — in 2018 PrEP became a government subsidised medicine on the Pharmaceutical Benefits Scheme (PBS) available from any doctor.
+It stands for pre-exposure prophylaxis and involves using easily tolerated, modern anti-HIV medicine that provides cellular-level protection from the virus.
+As well as being highly effective, it’s also easy to access.
+In 2018, PrEP became a government-subsidised medicine on the Pharmaceutical Benefits Scheme (PBS) available from any doctor.
 Check out Same PrEP, new choices: on-demand, periodic or daily for different ways to use PrEP, or try our PrEP Selector tool to find which option could suit your needs.

 For a guide to comparing and combining HIV prevention options check out Wanna compare tools?
 Here’s how safe sex choices measure up down under.

 Support: Where can you talk to someone?

 Sometimes it’s just good to chat with someone about HIV.
 Whether that’s due to concerns about getting it, how you can avoid it or about an HIV diagnosis.
-Whatever you’d like to talk about, there are organisations and community groups available to advise you on HIV prevention and other sexual health matters.
+Whatever you’d like to talk about, organisations and community groups are available to advise you on HIV prevention and other sexual health matters.

 Speaking with a friendly doctor or sexual health centre is a great start.
 You can also reach out to us at Emen8 on Messenger or thruogh our contact form.
 Alternatively, get in touch with the local HIV/AIDS organisation in your state or territory.